-On December 16, 2020, the Company announced it had entered in a definitive agreement (Agreement) with Premier Gold Mines Limited (Premier) whereby Equinox Gold will acquire all of the outstanding shares of Premier, with each Premier shareholder receiving 0.1967 of a Common Share of Equinox Gold for each Premier share held.
-Equinox Gold will retain Premier's interest in the construction-ready Hardrock Mine Project (Hardrock) in Ontario, Canada, the producing Mercedes Mine in Mexico, and the exploration-stage Hasaga and Rahill-Bonanza properties in Ontario.
-Concurrently, Premier will spin-out to its shareholders shares of a newly created US-focused gold production and development company to be called i-80 Gold Corp. (i-80 Gold, and together with the Agreement, the Premier Transaction) that will own Premier's South-Arturo and McCoy-Cove properties and will complete Premier's previously announced acquisition of the Getchell Project.
-Prior to or concurrent with closing of the Premier Transaction, i-80 Gold intends to conduct a financing of up to \$75 million.
-Equinox Gold has committed to subscribe for 30% of the aggregate amount of the financing up to a maximum subscription amount of \$22.5 million.
+Bonanza properties in Ontario.
+Concurrently, Premier would spin-out to its shareholders shares of a newly created US-focused gold production and development company to be called i-80 Gold Corp. (i-80 Gold, and together with the Agreement, the Premier Transaction) that would own Premier's South-Arturo and McCoy-Cove properties and would complete Premier's previously announced acquisition of the Getchell Project.
+Before or concurrent with closing of the Premier Transaction, i-80 Gold would conduct a financing of up to \$75 million.
+Equinox Gold committed to subscribing for 30% of the aggregate amount of the financing, up to a maximum subscription amount of \$22.5 million.